BreakYourCode/Playwright-mcp-qa/README-NARRATION.md

 sudo apt-get update && sudo apt-get install -y ffmpeg
 ```

+### "Could not find tag for codec vp8 in stream" (Fixed!)

+This error occurred because Playwright videos use VP8 codec (WebM format), which isn't compatible with MP4 containers.
+The script now automatically re-encodes videos to H.264 format for MP4 compatibility.

+**What the fix does:**
+- Changed ffmpeg command from `-c:v copy` (stream copy) to `-c:v libx264 -preset fast -crf 22` (re-encode)
+- Videos are converted from VP8 (WebM) to H.264 (MP4) during narration merge
+- Quality is preserved with CRF 22 (visually lossless)

 ### "Speech synthesis failed"

 - Check your Azure subscription is active